How Microsoft Teams installer should have looked like from the beginning

 How can you make a per-machine Microsoft Teams installer automatically?

 We have a solution for that.
 Automated script downloads the latest Microsoft Teams version, repackages it and configures it to make it ready for enterprise deployment systems as a per-machine MSI and per-machine software.
-Read how to get the script and how it works in our next article here
+Read how to get the script and how it works in our next article here.

 Disclaimer